-In recent years, Region III has seen a large increase in the production and movement of domestically produced oil

-(including Bakken oil) and diluted bitumen (from Canada) which has raised concerns of planning and response officials, due to the properties and hazards of these types of oils.
-This information sheet focuses on domestically produced crude oil and how local and State officials should appropriately address transportation of these oils through their areas and communities.
+In recent years, the large increase in the production and movement of Bakken oil have raised concerns of planning and response officials, due to the properties and hazards of these types of oils.
+The rapid increase in energy production from shale formations in the United States, from such regions as Colorado, Pennsylvania, South Dakota, and Texas during the past decade has greatly affected the number of rail shipments of crude oil.
+This fact sheet will focus on the Bakken oil and how local and State officials should appropriately address these oils if they are being transported through their areas and communities.

-Domestically produced crude oil, also known as light, sweet crude oil, is very desirable, and out of each barrel produced, approximately 95% of it is refined into gasoline, diesel fuel, or jet fuel.
+Bakken oil, or Bakken crude, is also known as "North Dakota Sweet," or "North Dakota Light" crude oil, due to its low sulfur content and higher concentrations of light end hydrocarbons.
+In this respect, it is similar to traditional crude oil from West Texas, known as West Texas Intermediate crude.
+This type of crude oil is very desirable, and out of each barrel produced, approximately 95% of it is refined into gasoline, diesel fuel, or jet fuel.

-According to the Safety Data Sheet (SDS), light, sweet crude oil is designated with Packing Group I or II under transportation regulations, and is usually placarded with the UN 1267 (Petroleum crude oil).
+Since Bakken crude, as stated above, is comparable to West Texas Intermediate, their material safety data sheets (MSDSs) or Safety Data Sheets (SDSs) are almost identical.
+They are both designated with Packing Group I or II under transportation regulations, and are usually placarded with the UN 1267 (Petroleum crude oil).